edloidas/itsp-task/README.md

 # Step 4: Run production build
 npm run production
 ```
-Instead of the `npm run production` you can run development build, that will also some developer tools (sourcemaps and BrowserSync) and will not do optimizations to the code or code cleaning:
+Instead of the `npm run production` you can run development build, which will also give you some developer tools (sourcemaps and BrowserSync) and will not do optimizations to the code:

 ```bash
 # Development build can be run like this